Orange County, Virginia: Montpelier

 Montpelier is the 2,700-acre plantation estate of James Madison, the 4th President of the United States and oft-hailed "Father of the Constitution."
-The original portion of the home was constructed around 1764 by Madison's father, James Madison Sr., with 2 major additions coming later in 1800 and 1812.
+The original portion of the home was constructed around 1764 by Madison's father, James Madison Sr., with two major additions coming later in 1800 and 1812.
 The National Trust for Historic Preservation has owned the Montpelier estate since 1984.
 From 2003 to 2008 a $25 million renovation was performed on the property, returning both the home and grounds to their 1820 state as they were when occupied by James and his wife Dolley.
-Montpelier was designated a National Historic Landmark in 1960 and has been on the National Register of Historic Places since 1966.
+Montpelier was designated a National Historic Landmark in 1960, and has been on the National Register of Historic Places since 1966.
 Both Madison and Dolley are buried in the family cemetery on the property.

 The Exchange Hotel

-A well-preserved example of 19th century Georgian architecture, the Exchange Hotel stands in the Town of Gordonsville as a living piece of Civil War history.
+A well-preserved example of 19th-century Georgian architecture, the Exchange Hotel stands in the Town of Gordonsville as a living piece of Civil War history.
 Built in 1860 as a hotel on the Virginia Central Railroad, the building was soon transformed into the Gordonsville Receiving Hospital following the onset of the American Civil War.
 Because of its strategic location along a major railroad and proximity to nearby battlefields, the hospital treated over 70,000 wounded men by the end of the war.
 During Reconstruction, the hotel was known as the Freedman's Bureau Hospital which served newly freed slaves.
 The building eventually returned to its former use as a hotel, before being restored in 1971 and transformed into a museum.
 It is the only remaining Civil War era receiving hospital in Virginia.

 Receiving hospitals during the Civil War functioned as triage centers, providing short-term medical care until doctors forwarded patients to other towns or medical facilities.
 These hospitals were normally located in large cities or on routes where patients were to change their mode of transportation and continue on to other destinations.
 Receiving hospitals, otherwise known as depot hospitals or clearing hospitals, were marked by short patient stays and a high turnover rate.

 Media

-The county is served locally by the Orange County Review, a BH Media Group-owned weekly newspaper, and regionally by the Fredericksburg-based The Free Lance Star, Culpeper Star-Exponent and the Charlottesville Daily Progress.
-WVCV is licensed to Orange and the county is also served by radio stations in the Fredericksburg and Charlottesville radio markets.
+The county is served locally by the Orange County Review, a BH Media Group-owned weekly newspaper, and regionally by the Fredericksburg-based The Free Lance Star, Culpeper Star-Exponent and Charlottesville Daily Progress.

+WVCV is licensed to Orange, and the county is also served by radio stations in the Fredericksburg and Charlottesville radio markets.